JaidenAshmore/java-dynamic-sqs-listener/README.md

     -   [Kotlin](https://github.com/JetBrains/kotlin)
     -   [Ktor](https://github.com/ktorio/ktor)

-See the [build.gradle.kts](build.gradle.kts) for the specific versions of these dependencies.
+See the [gradle.properties](gradle.properties) for the specific versions of these dependencies.

 ## How to Guides